MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 # [Paginated reports](#tab/paginated-reports)

-3. Select the dataset you want to create a rule for.
+3. Select the paginated report you want to create a rule for.

     >[!div class="mx-imgBorder"]
     >![A screenshot showing selecting a dataset for creating a deployment rule.](media/deployment-pipelines-get-started/paginated-report-tab.png)